 T: 01904 876523

 As Deputy of the School of Education, I have a particular focus on Initial Teacher Education.
 I work alongside Subject Directors, Course Leads, lecturers and school partners to ensure our student teachers are professional , reflective practitioners who are 'classroom ready.'
 I enjoy teaching both undergraduate and postgraduate students as part of the English and professional subject teams and work on a range of modules including Philosophy for Children.
 I have completed a Postgraduate Certificate in Academic Practice and am a Senior Fellow of the Higher Education Academy.
-My research interests include assessment and feedback; I am currently mid way through my PhD which is focused on student teacher conceptions of feedback as both learner and teacher.
+My research interests include assessment and feedback.
+My PhD thesis was titled: 'Navigating the Pedagogical, Relational and Moral Economies of Assessment: An Exploration of the development of Student Teachers' Understanding of Feedback.'

 Before joining York St John University I was Deputy Headteacher at a local primary school.
 My teaching experience included Foundation Stage, Key Stage 1 and Key Stage and I had additional responsibilities for assessment and English as well as mentoring student teachers and Newly Qualified Teachers.
 I successfully completed my Masters during this time (focusing on different approaches to the teaching of English) and achieved NPQH (National Professional Qualification in Headship).